 It always pays to check whether you’re on the cheapest energy tariff – you could save more than you think.

-MoneySuperMarket figures show customers could save up to £250* on their annual energy bill by switching, though the exact amount depends on where you live and your energy consumption.
+MoneySuperMarket figures show customers could save at least £238.25* on their annual energy bill by switching, though the exact amount depends on where you live and your energy consumption.